gcuddy/portfolio/src/content/projects/citibike.md

 pubDate: 2023-08-02 00:00:00
 url: https://citibike.vercel.app
 tags:
   - Dev
   - Geolocation
   - NYC
   - Hacky
 technologies:
   - Sveltekit
   - JSON scraping
 github: gcuddy/citibike
+scope: experiment
 ---

 Okay, Citi Bike got rid of this [loophole](https://nyc.streetsblog.org/2023/09/19/say-good-bye-to-the-free-citi-bike-e-bike-loophole), so this site is less relevant: it finds the nearest station with no bikes available, so you can get a free ride on an e-bike (by docking it and undocking it again).